The fractional Helly number for separable convexity spaces: Introduction

-Finally, let us see why a bounded Radon number is necessary in Theorem \ref{main}.
-Generalizing the notion of standard convexity in $\mathbb{R}^d$, as suggested in \cite[Conjecture 2.9 and Problem 2.10]{BK-bull}, for positive integers $k$ and $d$, let ${\cal B}_k^d$ denote the sets of solutions in $\mathbb{R}^d$ of polynomial inequalities (strict and nonstrict) of degree at most $k$.
-Note that $\cal B_k^d$ is a separable convexity space where the halfspaces are sets of solutions in $\mathbb{R}^d$ of a single polynomial inequality.
-It follows by a simple lifting argument that the system of halfspaces has dual VC-dimension bounded by a constant depending on $k$ and $d$.
-Indeed, by linearization, a single polynomial inequality becomes a linear inequality in $\mathbb R^{\binom{d+k}{d}}$ and as the dual VC-dimension of standard euclidean halfspaces in $\binom{d+k}{d}$-dimensional space equals $\binom{d+k}{d}$, the claim follows.
-On the other hand, the convexity space ${\cal B}^d_k$ is in a sense ``universal'' already for $d=k=2$.
+For positive integers $k$ and $d$, let $\mathcal{B}_k^d$ denote the family of solution sets in $\mathbb{R}^d$ of systems of polynomial inequalities (strict and nonstrict) of degree at most $k$.
+Formally, $\mathcal{B}_k^d$ is a closure system; closing under nested unions yields a convexity space.
+This convexity space is separable: The halfspaces are the solution sets in $\mathbb{R}^d$ of a {\em single} polynomial inequality.
+Note that in the case $k=1$, the halfspaces are given by linear inequalities, which gives us the standard convexity on $\mathbb{R}^d$.

+B{\'a}r{\'a}ny and Kalai \cite[Conjecture 2.9]{BK-bull} conjectured that for all integers $d$ and $k$, the space $\mathcal{B}_k^d$ has the fractional Helly property.
+We show that this fails already for $d=1, k=2$.